 Bipartisan, bicameral bill aimed at lowering health costs, preventing chronic diseases and increasing Medicare coverage of obesity treatments

-WASHINGTON – On the heels of the American Medical Association’s decision to officially recognize obesity as a disease, Sens.
-Tom Carper (D-Del.) and Lisa Murkowski (R-Alaska) and Reps.
-Bill Cassidy, M.D.
-(R-La.) and Ron Kind (D-Wis.) introduced legislation today to help lower health care costs and prevent chronic diseases by addressing America’s growing obesity crisis.
+WASHINGTON – Today, Sens.
+Tom Carper (D-Del.), Lisa Murkowski (R-Alaska), Martin Heinrich (D-N.M), Bill Cassidy, M.D.
+(R-La.), Chris Coons (D-Del.) and Chuck Grassley (R-Iowa) introduced legislation to help lower health care costs and prevent chronic diseases by addressing America’s growing obesity crisis.
 The Treat and Reduce Obesity Act gives Medicare beneficiaries and their health care providers additional tools to reduce obesity by improving access to weight-loss counseling and new prescription drugs for chronic weight management, among other provisions.
+An identical bill (H.R.
+2404) was introduced in the House last month by Reps.
+Erik Paulsen (R-Minn.) and Ron Kind (D-Wis.).

 Health care costs related to obesity total nearly $200 billion each year.
 Furthermore, nearly 70 percent of Americans are overweight or obese, and 42 percent of Americans are projected to become obese by 2030.
 Obesity increases the risk for chronic diseases like high blood pressure, heart disease and type 2 diabetes.